-Finally, our current understanding of deactivation (the termination of the halogen catalyzed ozone loss) is that it depends on the reintroduction of NO2 into the gas phase through the photolysis of nitric acid where it reacts with ClO to form the relatively long-lived ClONO2.
-The key chemistry questions here thus concerned the rate of production of NO2 back into the polar stratosphere in spring.
-A related important issue is how denitrification affects the chlorine deactivation processes and hence ozone loss.
+Our current understanding of the termination of the halogen catalyzed ozone loss depends on the reintroduction of NO_2 into the gas phase where it reacts with ClO to form the relatively long-lived ClONO_2 .
+The NO_2 is formed by the photolysis of nitric acid.